jpwrobinson/mpa-bmsc/README.md

 install.packages("grid")
 ```

-In the console you should see R attempting to download and install 'packages'.
+In the console you should see R attempting to download and install packages.
 Let this run until everything is installed.

 **4. Create a folder on your desktop called *MPA-labs***